pavelsiamak/alpha-movie/README.md

 Alpha Movie is an Android video player library with alpha channel support.

 Video Player uses `OpenGL` to render video and apply *shader* that makes alpha compositing possible.
 The player encapsulates `MediaPlayer` and has its base functionality.
+Video stream is displayed by `TextureView`.

 ---